kovidgoyal/calibre/manual/faq.rst

 Can I access my calibre books using the web browser in my Kindle or other reading device?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-calibre has a *Content Server* that exports the books in calibre as a web page.
+calibre has a *Content server* that exports the books in calibre as a web page.
 You can turn it on under
 :guilabel:`Preferences->Sharing over the net`.
 Then just point the web browser on your device to the computer running
-the Content Server and you will be able to browse your book collection.
+the Content server and you will be able to browse your book collection.
 For example, if the computer running
 the server has IP address 63.45.128.5, in the browser, you would type::

     http://63.45.128.5:8080